akashdev99/insight_generator/README.md

    - Devices are assigned to insights when posting based on selection strategy
    - Falls back to a default device if API call fails

-2. **Round-Robin Selection**:
+2. **Generation Modes**:
-   - Insights are selected from templates in round-robin fashion instead of random
+   - **Insight Mode** (`GENERATION_MODE=insight`): Default behavior - generates all configured insights for each type across different devices
+   - **Device Mode** (`GENERATION_MODE=device`): Generates all configured insight types for each specific device
+     - Uses `AIOPS_DEVICE_COUNT` to specify number of devices (default: 3)
+     - Creates complete insight profiles per device
+     - Example: If you have 3 devices and config specifies 2 forecast + 1 current insights, it creates 9 total insights (3 per device)

+3. **Insight Selection Strategy**:
+   - Configurable via `INSIGHT_PICKER` environment variable:
+     - `sequential`: Round-robin selection ensures even distribution of insight templates (default)
+     - `random`: Random selection from available templates for more variety
-   - Each insight type (forecast, current, past) maintains its own counter
+   - Each insight type (forecast, current, past, non-capacity) maintains separate selection state
-   - Ensures even distribution of different insight templates

-3. **Dynamic Property Modification**:
+4. **Dynamic Property Modification**:
    - **UID**: Each posted insight gets a new unique identifier
    - **Severity**: Randomly assigned from "CRITICAL", "WARNING", or "INFORMATIONAL"
    - **Device**: Random device from inventory assigned to `impactedResources`